emmelinlarina/nova-cart/README.md

     - make a unique username and email with letters, numbers and _
     - Password anything 8+ chars is fine

-## Features:
+## Features and User Stories:

 **Product Feed (index.html):**

-- Interactive carousel with 3 featured products (looping, prev/next controls).
-- Grid with the 12 latest products.
-- Clickable product thumbnails -> product details.
+- As a user, I want to see a banner carousel of the 3 latest products so that I can quickly discover what’s new.

+- As a user, I want to click a button on a carousel item to go directly to the product’s page.

+- As a user, I want to see at least 12 products in a grid so that I can browse through the store.

+- As a user, I want each product thumbnail to be clickable so that I can learn more about the product.

 **Product Page (product.html):**

-- Displays title, description, price, discounted price, rating, reviews, and tags.
+- As a user, I want to see the product’s title, description, price, discounted price, rating, reviews, and tags so I can decide if I want to buy it.

-- "Buy button" only visible if logged in.
-- "Share button" copies the product URL to the clipboard.
+- As a user, I want to copy/share the product URL so I can send it to friends.

+- As a logged-in user, I want an Add to Cart button so I can save the product for purchase.

 **Authentication (login.html), (register.html):**

-- Validated login form, saves token and user info.
-- Creates new account with validation + feedback (success/error).
+- As a user, I want to log in with my email and password so I can access my account.

+- As a system, I need to validate login details and save a token in the browser so the session is secure.

+- As a new user, I want to create an account with email and password so I can log in later.

+- As a system, I need to validate registration details so accounts are correctly created.

 **Cart (cart.html):**

-- Displays all products added to the cart with quantity and total price.
+- As a user, I want to see all products in my cart and their total price so I know what I’m buying.

-- Increase/decrease product quantity, remove items, clear the cart.
+- As a user, I want to adjust product quantities, remove items, or clear the cart so I can manage my order.

-- Proceed to checkout.
+- As a user, I want a button to proceed to checkout so I can finish my purchase.

 **Checkout (checkout.html):**

-- Shows the items you are buying and total price.
-- Submits to success page.
+- As a user, I want to fill out a delivery address so I can receive my order.

+- As a user, I want to see different payment methods (even if not functional) so the checkout process feels complete.

 **Success (success.html)**

-- Confirmation message after completing the checkout.
-- Takes you back to the home page.
+- As a user, I want to see a success message after checkout so I know my order was placed.

 ## User stories